societe-generale/spintest/README.md

 ### Rollback actions

-You can specify a list of rollback task that is executed in case of task failure.
+A list of rollback tasks that are executed in case of a task failure can be specified.

 ```python
 from spintest import spintest